Administrative & Academic Organization

 Category IV ($2,000): Faculty member must be at least Associate Professor III and have minimum rating of 2 "goods" (1 in teaching), and 1 "marginal".

 Category V ($1,000): Faculty member must be at least Associate Professor III and have 1 "good" (in teaching), and no "poor" in any category.

 Category VI ($0): Faculty member not meeting Categories I-V will be placed in Category VI.

 ii.
 Once granted, an FPA becomes a permanent addition to a faculty member's base salary.
 Faculty members are eligible for an FPA at the time of each five year review.
 Faculty members who leave Pepperdine and subsequently return to the University will not have their FPA reinstated until the time of their eligibility for a five-year review.

 iii.
 Upon completion of the FPA process, the Dean of Seaver College will inform applicants of their rankings.
-The specific award for any applicant shall remain confidential between applicants, their chairpersons, and the Dean of Seaver College.
+The specific award for any applicant shall remain confidential between applicants, their Divisional Dean, and the Dean of Seaver College.
 All submitted material shall be returned to the RTP Committee for distribution, storage, or destruction as dictated by the Seaver College RTP Handbook.

 A. METHOD FOR DETERMINING ELIGIBILITY FOR STIPENDS

 i.
 Salary stipends are to be used for both the recruitment and retention of faculty members.

 ii.
 Faculty members receiving stipends should continue to receive stipends as long as they continue to teach in their discipline or specialty on a full-time basis, subject to the provisions in sections c-f below.